seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 This looks more or less like a contradictory statement, as if one would say 'he is quarrelling with me but I am not quarrelling with him'.
 However, the truth of the statement lies in the fact that the Buddha did not hold on to any view.
 Some might think that the Buddha also held on to some view or other.
 But he was simply using the child's language, for him there was nothing worth holding on to in it.

 There is a Canonical episode which is a good illustration of this fact.
 One of the most well-known among the debates the Buddha had with ascetics of other sects is the debate with Saccaka, the ascetic.
-An account of it is found in the *CūḷaSaccakasutta* of the *Majjhima Nikāya*.
+An account of it is found in the *Cūḷasaccakasutta* of the *Majjhima Nikāya*.
 The debate had all the outward appearance of a hot dispute.
 However, towards the end of it, the Buddha makes the following challenge to Saccaka: "As for you, *Aggivessana,* drops of sweat have come down from your forehead, soaked through your upper robe and reached the ground.
 But, Aggivessana, there is no sweat on my body now."
 So saying he uncovered his golden-hued body in that assembly, *iti Bhagavā tasmiṁ parisatiṁ suvaṇṇavaṇṇaṁ kāyaṁ vivari*. [^fn431]

 Even in the midst of a hot debate, the Buddha had no agitation because he did not adhere to any views.
 There was for him no bondage in terms of craving, conceit and views.
 Even in the thick of a heated debate the Buddha was uniformly calm and cool.